DevEd2/DevSound/README.md

 # DevSound
 DevSound is a sound driver for the Game Boy which supports pulse width manipulation, arpeggios, and multiple waveforms.
-DevSound was designed with homebrew games in mind, so you can easily include it in your project.
+This version is no longer under development, and I recommend using [DevSound Lite](https://github.com/DevEd2/DevSoundLite) instead.

 # Building a demo ROM and/or GBS
 Note that the demo ROM is included already; these instructions are if you want to try your own modifications.